- Add a primary logo for your brand

 Inside the box on the left, you can get more specific about the color you want — just click in the box to the color that appeals to you the most.

-Once you are finished making your edits, make sure to select the check mark at the top.
+Once you are finished making your edits, make sure to select Save.

 3. Create your donation thank you page